joergen7/cuneiform-doc/tutorial_files.rst

 Learning Objective
   This tutorial teaches you how to use Cuneiform's type system and how to use files.
-Additionally, it introduces lists and it is shown how to apply tasks to lists, how to map and aggregate over lists and how to return lists from tasks.
+Additionally, it introduces lists and it is shown how to map and aggregate over lists and how to return lists from tasks.

 Difficulty